theimowski/master-thesis/docs/section-paradigms.md

     }
 }```

-Problem, which listing {{csparadigmimperative}} is trying to solve can be defined following:

-> Given a log file, extract 10 first error entries (lines that start with \[ERROR\] prefix).

-It is evident that the implementation consists of a step-by-step instructions.
+It is evident that the implementation in listing {{csparadigmimperative}} consists of a step-by-step instructions.
+Code contains assignment statements (lines 1, 2, 3, 5, 13), jump instructions (line 6, 8) and explicit arithmetic operations (line 11).
-Code focuses on **how** to achieve the goal rather than **what** is the goal.
+It focuses on the detailed algorithm flow - the engineer has to specify **how** to achieve the goal.
-In contract, listing {{csparadigmfunctional}} demonstrates how the very same program could be written without providing a detailed recipe.
+In contract, listing {{csparadigmfunctional}} demonstrates the very same program with a different approach - without providing a detailed recipe, but using built-in language constructs, the engineer declares **what** is the goal.

 Another interesting thing to note in listing {{csparadigmimperative}} is separation of concerns (emphasized in the referenced tweet {{{imperativevsfunctional}}}):

-* **Reading from a file** interlaces in lines 3,5,6 (null check),13
+* **Reading from a file**:
+    * a file has to opened to be read from (line 3),
+    * a single line is read in the loop (lines 5 and 13),
+    * as null indicates end of file (line 6) it has to be checked,
 * **Collecting error lines** in lines 1,10
 * **Counting errors** in lines 2,6,11
 * **Filtering results** in line 8